Daksha yajna: Sati-Shiva marriage

 Daksha was one of the Prajapati, a son of Brahma, and among his foremost creations.
-Daksha married Manu's daughter, Prasuti, sometimes equated with Asikni, Daksha's another wife.
+Daksha married Manu's daughter, Prasuti, sometimes equated with Asikni, another of Daksha's wives.
 Sati (also known as Uma) was his youngest daughter, and also his favourite.

 Sati was deeply in love with the destroyer deity, Shiva, and wished to become his wife.
 Her worship and devotion of Shiva strengthened her immense desire to wed him.
 However, Daksha did not like his daughter's yearning for Shiva, mainly because he was a Prajapati and the son of the god Brahma; his daughter Sati was a royal princess.
 They were wealthy nobility, and their royal lifestyle was entirely different from that of Shiva.
 As a king, Daksha wanted to increase his influence and power by making marriage alliances with powerful kingdoms, and influential sages and deities.

 Shiva, on the other hand, led a modest life.
 He lived among the downtrodden, wore tiger skin, smeared ashes on his body, had thick locks of matted hair, and was full of purity.
 His abode was Mount Kailash in the Himalayas.
 He embraced all living beings, and did not make any distinction between good souls and bad souls.
 The Bhutaganas, his followers, consisted of all kinds of ghosts, demons, ghouls, and goblins.
 He wandered through gardens and graveyards alike.
 As a consequence, Daksha had an aversion towards Shiva being his daughter’s companion.
-However, unlike Daksha, Sati loved Shiva as she had a revelation that Shiva was the Supreme God.
+However, unlike Daksha, Sati loved Shiva as she had a revelation that Shiva was a powerful yogi.
 Sati won Shiva as her husband by undergoing severe austerities (tapas).
 Despite Daksha's disapproval, Sati married Shiva.